ULPOWER UL260i Aero Engine

 - Electric fuel pump and pressure regulator to eliminate vapor lock and facilitate starting even under adverse conditions

 The company has continued development into the fuel injected UL350iS (118/150 bhp @ 3300 RPM) and even an 107 bhp aerobatic version (UL260iSA).
-Read more about that in ULpower engine overview.
+We have an overview of all their engines in ULpower engine overview.

 Six cylinder engines